s0trcwd7/IBM-xray/README.md

 The important thing is said three times, do not set the Action to automatically restart.
 Therefore, I am not responsible for all consequences caused by the setting! ! !

-As long as ibm xray-core is still used for more than 10 days, it will not be automatically closed
+As long as the node built with ibm xray is still used, the node will not be automatically closed for more than 10 days.

 ## 重要な情報